 Ronan has travelled extensively in Myanmar, first visiting the country to witness the political changes associated with its transition from direct military rule to a quasi-civilian government.
 He witnessed Myanmar’s 2010 general election and met with opposition leader Aung San Suu Kyi shortly after her release from house arrest.
 Ronan has provided comment for the BBC, Al Jazeera, TIME, and the Guardian and has written widely about Myanmar including for Australian Fairfax publications, Myanmar Times, The Conversation, Malaysia’s New Straits Times.

 Growing up in Ballyjamesduff, County Cavan, Ireland, Ronan was educated at St Patrick’s College, Cavan and St Columban’s College, Brisbane.
-He has a Bachelor of Arts from the University of Queensland and a Master of International Relations from Monash University.
+He has a Bachelor of Arts from the University of Queensland, a Master of International Relations from Monash University.
 Ronan’s Master’s thesis was titled ‘A Politician, Not an Icon.
 Aung San Suu Kyi’s silence on Myanmar’s Muslim Rohingya’.
 Ronan’s PhD is from Melbourne’s Deakin University.

 In 2001 Ronan was elected to Queensland’s State Parliament and served three terms as Member for Indooroopilly where he focused on delivering better public transport and stronger protections for the environment and wilderness places.